Fuel economy

 Standard economy

-Interestingly, Suzuki don’t publish all of their economy figures except for the automatic which is captured in the Green Vehicle Guide.
-They also nominally provide the same economy between the 3 and the 5 door Jimnys.
-Since they also publish combined CO2 emissions, one can back-calculate the slight difference in economy between the different doors.
+Interestingly, Suzuki don’t publish all of their economy figures.
+They also nominally provide the same economy between the 3 and the 5 door Jimnys, though there are differences in the CO2 emissions meaning they can’t be the same.
+Nevertheless, one can back-calculate the slight difference in economy between the different doors.
 The reported CO2 emissions actually suggest a slightly better economy figure for 3 door manuals (6.3 L/100 km instead of 6.4) when compared to the reported economy directly.

 Real world economy